Skip to main content

 1. Firewall & Port Validation: Verify TCP port 5432 is open bidirectionally between all participating nodes.
 Restrict access to specific CIDR blocks using security groups or iptables.

-2. Authentication Configuration: Update pg_hba.conf on the remote node to allow md5 or scram-sha-256 authentication from the local coordinator IP.
+2. Authentication Configuration: Update pg_hba.conf on the remote node to allow scram-sha-256 authentication from the local coordinator IP.
 Avoid trust in production environments.

 4. Topology Baseline: Validate your network layout against established Cross-Partition Querying & Aggregation Strategies before scaling horizontally.
 Proper baseline design prevents cascading latency during peak query windows.